StinkTheStinker/Stinks-charts/README.md

 Jordan Santiago - Not rendered the charts yet, but possibly will soon.
  - Reason why is because some shaders like the "BlockedGlitchEffect" breaks the game for low end computers, even though that it works fine on Dave and Bambi.
 Now why can't i render it?
 I have a Low end pc.

+Status on render for cheating and unfairness not even started